metafizzy/flickity/README.md

   resizeBound: true,
   // listens to window resize events to adjust size & positions

-  targetPosition: 0.5,
-  // decimal value 0 - 1, representing what part of cells should align to
-  // 0 is beginning (left) of the cell, 1 is end (right)

   watch: false,
   // watches the :after property of the element